umang4846/Lucient-Innovation-Interview/README.md

 ### Database configuration

+Note : please find sql file and import it in MySQL Workbench

 Create a MySQL database with the name lucentinterview and add the credentials to /resources/application.properties.
 The default ones are :
 ```